otagomohio/2019-06-11_GBS_EE/sessions/stacks_exerciseI_dataprep.md

        #The below command can help find any module
        module spider fastqc

-       #The command should present you with some inforation about the module that have a closely matching name.
+       #The command should present you with some information about
+       #the module that have a closely matching name.
-       #You can then load your module of interest, i our case fastqc
+       #You can then load your module of interest, in our case FastQC

        module load FastQC # Be careful with the case